bengtmartensson/IrpTransmogrifier/README.md

             Issue only the version number of the program proper.
             Default: false

-    list      List protocols and their properites.
+    list      List protocols and their properties.
       Usage: list [options] List of protocols (default all)
         Options:
           -a, --all